Arech/nntl/README.md

   * activation functions
   * ...
 * OpenBLAS (for matrix*matrix multiplications) is the only external code dependency.
 It could be easily replaced if needed.
-* It *should* support float -based computations but at this moment I haven't tested it and worked only with double.

 ### Cons
 * I wouldn't say that NNTL is a Plug-n-Play system.
 It's a (experimental) framework to build fast neural networks and experiment with it.
 If you just want to play with ANN, it's better to take something more suitable like [DeepLearnToolbox](https://github.com/rasmusbergpalm/DeepLearnToolbox) for Matlab or [Theano](http://deeplearning.net/tutorial/) for Python.
 [TensorFlow](http://tensorflow.org/) or [DMTK](http://www.dmtk.io/) is great if you have a lot of computing power.